 - Records showing receipt, transfer, use, storage, and disposal of all sources of radiation.
-(RHB 1.10.1) - Records showing model and serial numbers of all tubes, controls, and beam limiting devices.
-(RHB 1.10.2.1) - Records of surveys, equipment performance tests (to include corrective action), maintenance, and modifications performed on the x-ray system and components, with the names of persons who performed such services.
-(RHB 1.10.2.4) - · Copies of all correspondence with the Department (RHB 1.10.2.5)
+(RHB 1.10.1) - Records of a current x-ray inventory listing the model and serial number, shielding log number (if applicable), the date of the last equipment performance test, location (i.e., room numbers), and status of each control, tube, and beam limiting device.
+(RHB 1.10.3) - Records of surveys, equipment performance tests (to include corrective action), maintenance, and modifications performed on the x-ray system and components, with the names of persons who performed such services.
+(RHB 1.10.2.4)

-- · Records of misadministrations (RHB 1.11.2) - · Records of prior occupational dose for employees (RHB 3.20) - Records of personnel monitoring results (RHB 3.22.1) - Records of employee training to include operator certification (RHB 4.2.2 & 4.2.2.7) - X-ray logs (RHB 4.2.15) - · Repeat analysis records (RHB 4.2.16.4) - Records of protective equipment and apparel testing.
+- Copies of all correspondence with the Department (RHB 1.10.2.5) - · Records of misadministrations (RHB 1.11.2) - Records of prior occupational dose for employees (RHB 3.20) - · Records of personnel monitoring results (RHB 3.22.1) - Records of employee training to include operator certification (RHB 4.2.2 & 4.2.2.7) - · X-ray logs (RHB 4.2.15) - · Repeat analysis records (RHB 4.2.16.4) - · Records of protective equipment and apparel testing.
 (RHB 4.2.8) - An accurate drawing of the x-ray room showing occupancies of surrounding areas, and composition of all walls, or results of an area survey performed by a Class IX vendor showing radiation levels around the room (RHB 4.4.6) - Any other records of routine checks, quality control, or testing that may be required.